gsucarrat/gets/OVERVIEW.md

-# Overview of the files and folders here on Github
+# Overview of the files and folders on Github
 The folder *gets* contains the 'raw-material' of the current development version of the package.
 The file *gets_devel.tar.gz* contains a tested tarball of the package.
 See further below for instructions on how to install this version.

 ## Source code